 Consider secured credit cards

 If you are turned down during the application process, don’t lose hope.
 There are still options available to those with low income and poor credit.
 If you find yourself in this situation, consider applying for a secured credit card.
 Secured credit cards present a great opportunity to fix your credit history and build your credit score.
-With a low security deposit, you can start adding positive information to your credit history.
+With a low security deposit, you can start adding positive information to your credit history and eventually qualify for a non-secured card.

 Compare secured credit cards